Convicted killer’s escape is the latest in string of Pennsylvania jailbreaks this year – KION546

 Prison officials said they subsequently took steps to enhance security.

-“We thought we took appropriate measures to … prevent that with the razor wire,” Chester County Prison Acting Warden Howard Holland said Wednesday.
+“We thought we took appropriate measures to … prevent that with the razor wire,” Chester County Prison Acting Warden Howard Holland said during a September 6 news conference.
 “Again, the one thing we didn’t take into account was a failure on the human element side, we only focused on the physical infrastructure and not necessarily the human element.”

 Holland said other measures are being considered, including only allowing violent criminals alone time in the exercise yard.